 16. Accidentally blocking search engines

-WordPress’s setting can impair search engine’s ability to discover content on your site.
+WordPress’s settings can impair search engines ability to discover content on your site.
 While this can be great when you are initially building your website, you will want to ensure a particular box is NOT checked when you ready for a larger audience to find your site.

 In your WordPress dashboard, go to Settings => Reading.
 Make sure that the “discourage search engines from indexing this site” is NOT checked.